Jayson Tatum scores 33 points, Celtics rebound from loss to beat Cavs 106-93 for 2-1 series lead

 Donovan Mitchell scored 33 points for Cleveland, but the All-Star guard aggravated a left knee injury in the fourth quarter and was labored.
 With Boston up 13 and in control, Mitchell left the court with 1:19 left and walked directly to the locker room.

+Afterward, Mitchell didn't say anything about the injury, but bemoaned Cleveland's slow start after halftime.

+“It changed the game,” he said.
+“Give them credit.
+They came out with a sense of urgency.
+It's tough to come back from that.
+They came out with an intention.”

-Cleveland got within nine three times in the fourth but the Celtics, who went just 8 of 35 on 3-pointers in Game 2, got back-to-back 3s from Payton Pritchard and Derrick White to stave off the Cavs' comeback.
+Cleveland got within nine three times in the fourth but the Celtics, who went just 8 of 35 on 3-pointers in Game 2, got back-to-back 3s from Payton Pritchard and Derrick White to slow the Cavs' comeback.

 Game 4 is Monday night in Cleveland.